cpuSonicatt/rulebook/out/games/ohhell/rules.md

 Every player gets 1 point per trick they won.

-If a player bid the exact amount of tricks (not under or over) they won, they gain a bonus 10 points.
+If a player bid the exact amount of tricks (not under or over), they gain a bonus 10 points.